 King of Mountains: The Himalaya Mountain

-From Jammu & Kashmir to Arunanchal Pradesh in India it covers an area of 595,000 sq. km in its 2400km length and width varies from 150km to 400km.
-Nanga Parbat in Jammu & Kashmir acts as its western anchor and Namcha Barwa in Arunanchal pradesh as its eastern anchor.
-Mountain range of the Hindu Kush and the Karakoram also surrounds it from north-western end.
-In north it is surrounded by Tibetan Plateau and in south by great Gangetic plains.
-During its entire length is crosses five countries which are India, Nepal, Bhutan, Pakistan and China but share of former three is very large in comparison to later two.
-The Himalayan range is source to rivers like Ganges, Indus and Brahmaputra, almost all type of climate and vegetation is found here and it plays very important role in climate of India by preventing cold winds to enter in northern part of India and preventing Monsoon winds to blow away from India.
-Mount Kailash located in Tibetan part of Himalayas is sacred peak to both Hindus and Buddhist.
+From Jammu & Kashmir to Arunachal Pradesh in India it covers an area of 595,000 sq. kmArunachal00km length and width vary from 150km to 400km.
+Nanga Parbat in Jammu & Kashmir acts as its western anchor and Namcha Barwa in Arunanchal Pradesh as its eastern anchor.
+Mountain range of the Hindu Kush and the Karakoram also surrounds it from the north-western end.
+In the north, it is surrounded by Tibetan Plateau and in the south by great Gangetic plains.
+During its entire length is crosses five countries India, Nepal, Bhutan, Pakistan, and China but the share of former three is very large in comparison to the later two.
+The Himalayan range is the source to rivers like Ganges, Indus, and Brahmaputra, almost all type of climate and vegetation is found here and it plays a very important role in the climate of India by preventing cold winds to enter in the northern part of India and preventing Monsoon winds to blow away from India.
+Mount Kailash located in the Tibetan part of Himalayas is a sacred peak to both Hindus and Buddhists.

 Though there is no standard method for classification of Himalaya Mountain Range but for the purpose of better study they can be categorized into western, central and eastern Himalayas.
 The Himalaya Mountain Range can also be classified on the basis of height and they are as follow

 - Outer or Sub-Himalayas (The Siwalik Range)

 - Lesser or Lower Himalayas (The Himanchal Range)